quiltdata/lambda/README.md

 linked from [this AWS user guide](https://docs.aws.amazon.com/AmazonECR/latest/userguide/amazon_linux_container_image.html))

 ## [Tags](https://hub.docker.com/r/quiltdata/lambda/tags)
 * `build` - introduced to build wheels per [#2](https://github.com/quiltdata/lambda/pull/2).
 In theory this should not affect how the environment functions, but in practice use image id `823205fae3ed` if you want to be as close to the official lambda environment as possible.
+On 9/1/21 the `build` tag has been updated to support the Python3.8 runtime (only).

-## Example: Python 3.6 deployment package
+## Example: Python 3.8 deployment package

 ```sh
 docker pull quiltdata/lambda